mrtaufner/mrtaufner-quake-maps/README.md

 - Arcane Dimensions: Simon O' Callaghan et al

 ## Choose your fight... erm... source port)
-As mentioned above, these maps are ready to play but most of them will require a modern source port to play and the original game files as a base.
+As mentioned above, most of these maps are ready to play but any non-vanilla map will require a modern source port to play and the original game files as a base.
 I personally recommend [Ironwail](https://github.com/andrei-drexler/ironwail/tags), but any of the following will do just fine:

 - [QuakeSpasm](https://sourceforge.net/projects/quakespasm/)